-Related: What Does Marijuana Do To A Boner?
+RELATED: What Does Marijuana Do To A Boner?

 Urologist at Stanford University, Michael Eisenberg, gained interest in the topic of how marijuana effects sex when some of his male patients started asking how cannabis might, “affect function down there.”
 Eisenberg utilized the National Survey of Family Growth for a study published in the Journal of Sexual Medicine in 2017, which looked at the figures he was most interested in: the sexual patterns of cannabis imbibers.

 It’s likely the loosening of inhibitions that plays the biggest role in cannabis as an aphrodisiac.
 It also helps that cannabis is known for enhancing creativity, all five of our senses and our mental and emotional experiences.
-Sex is touch, it’s smell, it’s taste, sounds and is full of beauty; it only makes sense that more of those feelings is a good thing.
+Sex is touch, it’s smell, it’s taste, and sounds and it’s full of beauty; it only makes sense that more of those feelings is a good thing.

-The Verge reported that new research from Michele Baggio, an economist at the University of Connecticut and her co-authors found that the passage of medical or recreational cannabis laws subsequently led to higher birth rates.
+The Verge reported that research from Michele Baggio, an economist at the University of Connecticut, and her co-authors found that the passage of medical or recreational cannabis laws subsequently led to higher birth rates.
 While more studies should be conducted on many different cannabis and sex topics, these findings are already pretty amazing and remember, you can always do your own research at home.
 To science!